 How to Troubleshoot and Repair WordPress Core Files

 Running a WordPress website can be tricky, especially when you encounter problems.
-One common issue is corrupting or missing core file errors.
+One common issue is a corrupt or missing WordPress core file.
 So, what are these core files, and why do they matter?
-They're crucial for keeping your site running smoothly!

 WordPress core files are the essential files that make your WordPress site run.
 These include PHP files and directories like:

-These files handle how WordPress operates and are part of every WordPress installation.
-You should not modify them manually unless you know exactly what you're doing.
+These files control how WordPress functions and are found in every WordPress installation.
+You should avoid modifying them manually unless you fully understand the implications.

 Why Shouldn't You Modify Core Files?